Ahmosys/hotel-management/README.md

 ### Mediator
 The Mediator pattern is used to decouple the components of the application, allowing them to communicate without being directly dependent on each other.

-## 🗄️Database
-The application utilizes a relational database, specifically Microsoft SQL Server LocalDB (for dev env), for storing data related to users, roles, bookings, rooms, etc. Entity Framework Core is utilized for data persistence management, providing an effective database abstraction.

-### Database Schema
-Here is a UML diagram of the business-side database schema:

-// Put the UML diagram here

-### Database Seeding
-The database is seeded with initial data to facilitate testing and development.
-The seeding process is performed when running the application using Entity Framework Core's, which populates the database with predefined data.
-You can find the seeding data in the `src/Infrastructure/Data/ApplicationDbContextInitialiser.cs` file.

 ## 📚 Structure
 The application is structured following the principles of Clean Architecture, which consists of four layers: Presentation (Web API), Application, Domain, and Infrastructure.